hubcio2115/hubcio2115/README.md

 # Hubert Kowalski

 Hi there 👋 I'm Hubert from Poland, and I aspire to be a frontend developer.
-I'm currently in university on a computer science course.
+I'm currently a second year student at university on a CS course.
 I really enjoy learning new things.

 ### 🛠 Skills and Experiences